Aeternam/Kapture/README.md

 Kapture
 =======

-A new screen capture tools for KDE
+A new screen capture tool for KDE